asyml/forte/examples/generators/content_rewriter/README.md

 This example implements a content rewriter.
 Given a table and a sentence, this will rewrite the sentence based on the table.

-- The `pipeline_pack.py`
+- The `pipeline.py`
   - Running this will execute the rewriter from a pack.

-- The `pipeline_string.py`
+- The `prepare_pipeline.py`
-  - Running this will execute the rewriter form a string.
+  - Running this will prepare some sample data.

 - `reader.py`: reads the data.
 - `reweriter.py`: conducts the actual rewriting.